AnastasChoudra/AlienChatBot/README.md

 A tiny conversational alien that learns about Earth.
 No cloud, no API keys, 100 % Python std-lib + 120 curated questions.

+This is my first attempt at a Rule-Based ChatBot.
+Created for fun.

 example chat flow:

 - hi -